aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

-   Test that a single instance can be returned under two different FQNs
+   Test that a single instance can be returned under two different FQNs.